Carbon capture and storage (CCS); IGCC

 DAC and BECCS are emerging carbon capture technologies, and represent exciting potential future uses of carbon capture.
 DAC and BECCS are potentially important future climate change mitigation technological pathways to help the world reach carbon neutrality.

-BECCS is a technology that is still in various stages of R&D. BECCS can theoretically produce carbon-neutral emissions (theoretically it must be said because there is no large-scale BECCS plant commercially operational globally yet).
-With BECCS, there is a carbon-neutral cycle. carbon is sequestered from the atmosphere in the biomass, used to create energy, and the resulting carbon from the biomass energy production is again captured in the CCS process.
+BECCS is a technology that is still in various stages of R&D. BECCS can theoretically produce carbon-negative emissions (theoretically it must be said because there is no large-scale BECCS plant commercially operational globally yet).

 DAC is accomplished by sequestering carbon dioxide directly out of the air.
 DAC is being tested in demonstration phases and is not a large-scale commercially available technology yet (although on a small scale, DAC projects are operating in a few demonstration projects globally).
 DAC sequesters carbon from the air similar to how trees sequester carbon.